wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 An alert fires or resolves based on the data values that are present during an alert checking time window.
 If data reporting is delayed, an alert checking decision might be made on a temporarily incomplete set of data values.
 This can lead to an apparent false positive (the alert fires when you don't expect it) or false negative (the alert does not fire as expected).

 This page can help you understand, diagnose, and prevent the impact of data delays on alerts.
-Buffering alerts against false positives, in particular, can help you reduce alert noise, and enable your teams to focus on real problems in a timely fashion.
+Buffering alerts against false positives, in particular, can help you reduce alert noise.

 ## A Sample Scenario

 Suppose you need to monitor the total number of users that are sharded across 3 sources (`app-1`, `app-2`, `app-3`).
 You know that each source has about 35 users, so the sum is normally higher than 100.
 You set up an alert to notify you if the total number of users drops below 100 for 2 minutes.
 Now consider what happens:

-* An alert check time occurs at 9:30:02, and for the preceding 2 minutes, only 2 sources (`app-1` and `app-2`) have reported any data.
-This brings the average number of users to about 70 for each of these minutes, so the alert fires.
+* An alert check occurs at 9:30:02.
+For the preceding 2 minutes, only 2 sources (`app-1` and `app-2`) have reported any data.
+The average number of users is about 70 for each of these minutes, so the alert fires.

 * At about 9:35, `app-3` finally sends its data points, and these delayed points are backfilled into the time series.